The Post-Covid World

 REMOTE WORK ACCELERATes TRENDS IN PRODUCTIVITY SOFTWARE DEVELOPMENT

-While the adoption of popular productivity tools was strong and growing prior to the Covid-19 pandemic, teleconferencing tools such as Skype and Zoom were considered mere add-ons by companies.
+While the adoption of popular productivity tools was strong and growing prior to the Covid-19 pandemic, teleconferencing tools such as Skype and Zoom were considered mere add-ons by most companies.

 The introduction of remote work policies as part of sheltering in place dramatically accelerated the adoption of these tools.
 Video conferencing is expected to account for 50% of the remote work market over the next five years, up from 10% to 15% currently.
 Companies in every sector had to adapt to the challenges of a suddenly distributed workforce.
 Zoom’s share price soared nearly 400% in 2020 due to skyrocketing demand for its service.

-As a result, tech companies experienced overwhelming demand for their services and unprecedented strain on their networks.
+As a result, tech companies have experienced overwhelming demand for their services and unprecedented strain on their networks.
 For example, from March 13 to March 19, Microsoft Teams added approximately 12M new users.